SEMICeu/documentation/editorial_flow.md

 6. Verify the published artefacts.

-   To finalise the editorial flow a final verifaction of the published data specification is adviced.
+   To finalise the editorial flow a final verification of the published data specification is advised.
    The editor will then take the role of the consumer to investigate if the new situation is as desired.

 ## NOTE: The Generation and publication of artefacts require manual effort

-The workflow above shows that the artefact generation tooling (the toolchain) does not releaves editors from substantial manual work.
+The workflow above shows that the artefact generation tooling (the toolchain) does not releases editors from substantial manual work.
 This manual work happens at the start of the editorial flow and at the end.
 In both cases the work introduces risks for unnoticed changes or incomplete publications.